 Even family members of workers exposed to asbestos face an increased risk of developing mesothelioma and other asbestos-related diseases due to contact with asbestos dust brought into the home on the workers’ shoes, clothing, skin, or hair.
-This phenomena has been studied extensively by Irving J. Selikoff, M.D. of the Mt.
-Sinai School of Medicine in New York, who reported increased disease levels among families of asbestos factory workers in the 1970’s.
+This phenomenon has been studied extensively by Irving J. Selikoff, M.D. of the Mt.
+Sinai School of Medicine in New York, who reported increased disease levels among families of asbestos factory workers in the 1970s.

 Sadly, potential exposure to asbestos does not end at the workplace or the worker’s home.
-It also occurs in schools, homes and public buildings when asbestos products have fallen into disrepair or become damaged.
+It also occurs in schools, homes, and public buildings when asbestos products have fallen into disrepair or become damaged.
 For example, asbestos insulation around pipes may deteriorate, allowing deadly dust to enter the air.
 Asbestos in ceiling tiles and numerous other building materials may become damaged when disturbed or repaired.

 Asbestos has been a part of many consumer products, exposing consumers and repairmen to asbestos hazards.
 See Asbestos Consumer Products for more details.